Line 1 (Athens Metro): Extension towards Nea Erythraia

 The first phase includes new stations at AOK, Nea Erithrea, Athens Metro and Ethniki Odos, but requires the reconstruction of Kifissia into an underground station.
 The second phase would be mostly sub-surface, with new stations at Anixi and Agios Stefanos.

-The project was dropped by the company late in 2011 due to lack of funding and incomplete feasibility data.
+Since 2020 the project has been decided to consist of an underground part (including a new underground Kifissia station) and the initial extension until Nea Erythrea, with the stations between Agios Stefanos and Nea Erythrea utilising the Suburban railways of OSE, with a further extension towards Varympompi Junction.